logux/docs/3-concepts/2-action.md

    client.log.add(action, { sync: true })
    ```

    This method is the best for working with models.
-For instance, when user add new comment or changed the post.
+For instance, when the user adds a new comment or changed the post.

 </details>